emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

 I followed Eric Stubacks’s SOC lab guide to:
 - Create an attacker VM (Ubuntu) & victim VM (Windows).
 - Disable Windows Defender on the victim machine.
 - Install Sysmon on victim machine.
 - Install Sliver Server on the attacker machine.
 - Create and deliver malicious payload to victim machine.
 - Create a Lima Charlie account and install a sensor on the victim machine.
 - Create my first detection and response rule and stop malicious activity.

 ## Preventing ransomware attack
 - The first rule I created was to prevent ransomware that uses the `vssadmin delete shadows /all`
     - Vssadmin is a default Windows process that controls volume shadow duplicates of the documents on a given PC.
 These shadow copies are regularly utilized as a recovery point, and they can be utilized to reestablish or return the file to a past state if they are destroyed or lost due to some reasons.
--	The first rule I created was the following:
+-	The rule is as follows:
 #### Detect
 ```
 event: NEW_PROCESS